amilsted/evoMPS/README.rst

 It can be used to efficiently find ground states and simulate dynamics.

-The evoMPS implementation assumes a nearest-neighbour Hamiltonian and either
+The evoMPS implementation assumes a nearest-neighbour Hamiltonian one of the following situations:

-* a finite lattice with open boundary conditions or
+* states on a finite chain with open boundary conditions
-* spatially uniform states on an infinite lattice.
+* spatially uniform states on an infinite chain
+* otherwise uniform states with a localized nonuniformity on an infinite chain

 It is based on algorithms published by: